bsiever/microbit-pxt-timeanddate/README.md

 2. Create an alarm clock!
 3. Add a snooze feature to your alarm clock!
 3. Create an adjustable alarm clork that allows the alarm time to be changed without reprogramming.
+3. Create a clock *without*  these blocks!
+Hints: You'll need a few counter variables, a forever loop, and the ability to "wait".

 # Binary clock